Latin Deponent Verbs & Semi-Deponent Verbs: The Ultimate Guide

 Example: audeō, audēre, ausus sum

-Note that the first principal part ends in -ō, just like in regular verbs.
+The first principal part ends in -ō, just like in regular verbs.
 But the third principal part signals that this is a semi-deponent.

 List of Common Deponent & Semi-Deponent Verbs

-Common Deponent Verbs
+Common Latin Deponent Verbs

 Latin has a lot of deponent verbs, so I can’t possibly list all of them here.
 I have settled for around 20 of the most common!